thomasw/djproxy/README.md

     base_url = 'https://google.com/'
 ```

-Add a url pattern that points at your proxy.
-The `url` kwarg will be urljoined
+Add a url pattern that points at your proxy view.
+The `url` kwarg will be
-with base_url:
+urljoined with base_url:

 ```python
 urlpatterns = patterns(